raptortech-js/ceph/doc/rados/operations/erasure-code-jerasure.rst

 ``m={coding-chunks}``

 :Description: Compute **coding chunks** for each object and store them
-              on different OSDs.
+              in different failure domains.
 The number of coding chunks is also the number of OSDs that can be down without losing data.

 :Type: Integer
 :Required: Yes.